Nathaniel Lipscomb: Mrs. Howard Maxwell

 On May 14, 1951, the Mecklenburg County Police Department were called in the afternoon about a suspected murder that had occurred in Charlotte.
 The caller said that her granddaughter, 4-year-old Diane Maxwell, whose head was cut and bloodied, told her that a man had burgled into their home and "cut" her mother.
-Upon arriving at the scene, patrolmen discovered a grisly scene: Mrs. Maxwell was found lying in a pool of her own blood, with stab wounds over her left eye that penetrated into her brain and another into her breast.
+Upon arriving at the scene, patrolmen discovered the body of Mrs. Maxwell lying in a pool of her own blood, with stab wounds over her left eye that penetrated into her brain and another into her breast.
 In addition, her throat had been cut from side to side, leaving a deep gash on it.
 In the subsequent autopsy, the coroner determined that the woman had been attacked while she was in bed, with the killer attempting to slash her daughter, who slept in another bed across the room.
-In a near miraculous feat, it was said that despite her fatal injuries, Mrs. Maxwell stood up and walked to her daughter's side and stood for a second before collapsing to the ground.
+It was said that despite her fatal injuries, Mrs. Maxwell stood up and walked to her daughter's side and stood for a second before collapsing to the ground.
 The murder weapon was supposedly a knife, with either a gap in the blade or a dull end, as there were notable irregularities in the victim's wounds.